SEER Stat Fact Sheets: Non-Hodgkin Lymphoma

 Who Dies From This Cancer?

 Non-Hodgkin lymphoma is the seventh leading cause of cancer death in the United States.
+The number of deaths was 6.4 per 100,000 men and women per year.

 Non-Hodgkin lymphoma deaths are highest in people aged 75-84 years.